mui/mui-x/docs/data/data-grid/row-definition/row-definition.md

 Just like the `rows` prop, the `getRowId` function should keep the same JavaScript reference between two renders.
 Otherwise, the data grid will re-apply heavy work like sorting and filtering.

-It could be achieved by either defining the prop outside of the component scope or by memoizing using the `React.useCallback` hook if the function reuses something from the component scope.
+It could be achieved by either defining the prop outside the component scope or by memoizing using the `React.useCallback` hook if the function reuses something from the component scope.
 :::

 ## Styling rows